Spectral stability of monotone traveling fronts for reaction diffusion-degenerate Nagumo equations: Spectral stability of monotone degenerate fronts

 Finally, notice that $\lambda = 0 \in \ptsp(\cL_a)$ with associated eigenfunction $\phi \in H^2$ because $\cL_a \phi = e^{ax} \cL e^{-ax} \phi = e^{ax} \cL \varphi_x = 0$.
 This proves the lemma. \end{proof}

-\begin{theorem}[point spectral stability; case \textbf{[Nd]}] Let $\varphi$ be a diffusion-degenerate monotone Nagumo front of Table \ref{tabla} traveling with speed $c > \bbc(\alpha)$ (case \textbf{[Nd]}).
+\begin{theorem}[point spectral stability] Let $\varphi$ be a diffusion-degenerate monotone Nagumo front traveling with speed $c > \bbc(\alpha)$ (of type I in Proposition \ref{propstructure}).
 If $a \in \R$ satisfies inequality \eqref{condaNd} then the conjugated linearized operator around the wave is point spectrally stable in $L^2$.
 More precisely,

 \end{theorem} \begin{proof} By definition of $\ptsp$ (see Definition \ref{defspecd}), if $\lambda \in \ptsp(\cL_a)_{|L^2}$ then there exists $u \in H^2$ such that $(\cL_a - \lambda) u = 0$.
 Now let $\lambda \in \ptsp(\cL_a)_{|L^2} \cap \Omega(a)$.
 For each $x \in \R$ let us define $w = w(x)$ as in \eqref{defofchangew}, where $u \in H^2$ is a solution to the spectral equation.
 Pick $x_0 \in \R$, $x_0 \gg 1$ sufficiently large.
 Hence, if $a \in \R$ satisfies condition \eqref{condaNd} then we apply Lemmata \ref{lemwgoodNdminus} and \ref{lemwgoodNdplus} to reckon